-Figure 3 displays four statements related to hiring.
-Chiefs rated their agreement with each statement.
+The first issue pertains to hiring.
+Figure 3 displays four statements related to hiring and chiefs were asked to rate their agreement with each statement.
 In general, chiefs reported a decrease in the number of probation officer applicants for vacancies citing the salary schedule as a factor in failing to attract applicants.
 Additionally, 60% of the chiefs agreed that they have had candidates who would have had to take a pay cut or did take a pay cut in order to accept a position as a probation officer.